 After completing the Artist Information Form, you will be directed to the Artist Agreement and Release.
 You must read and sign the Agreement.
 After signing the Agreement, you will be directed to the Artist Booth Payment page.

-COMMUNICATIONS You will receive periodic emails from us with updates that will also be uploaded to the FOR EXHIBITING ARTISTS page referenced above.
+You will receive periodic emails from us with updates that will also be uploaded to this page.
 We encourage you to read them so there will be no surprises upon arrival.
 Please make note of your direct contact related to the festival:

 Stephen King, CFEE, Executive Director

 The site of the Festival surrounds the John and Mary Pappajohn Sculpture Park.
 Dedicated on September 27, 2009 the $40 million park is home to over 20 pieces of important contemporary sculptures.
 The Pappajohn Sculpture Park is located in the thirteen-acre Western Gateway Park, home to the Festival.
 The park is located from 10th to 17th Streets between Grand Avenue and Locust Street at the west entrance into the city’s downtown.
 The park includes various small businesses, restaurants, Des Moines’ Central Library, Pappajohn Higher Education Center, Arlington-Hallett Apartments, Temple for Performing Arts, and the corporate headquarters for Krause Group, Meredith Corporation,Wellmark Blue Cross & Blue Shield and Nationwide, our presenting sponsor.
 If you would like an aerial view of the site, Google 1400 Locust Street, Des Moines, IA – click on the satellite view.

 * We do not have enough corner booths for every person who requests one.